-A bone technetium-99m scan with careful identification of all disease-related hotspots.
-This is not needed if standard of care bone scan performed within 3 weeks prior to planned randomization date is available and in line with protocol requirements.
+- A chest/abdominal/pelvic CT or MRI.
+This is not needed if standard-of-care chest/abdominal/pelvic CT or MRI images taken within 3 weeks prior to randomization are available. - A bone technetium-99m scan with careful identification of all disease-related hotspots.
+This is not needed if standard-of-care bone scan performed within 3 weeks prior to planned randomization date is available and in line with protocol requirements.
 Confirmatory scan using single photon emission tomography (SPECT)-CT/MRI or CT/MRI (with and without contrast media) should be obtained if not performed within 3 weeks prior to randomization.
-The field of acquisition should include all areas where bone lesions are present.

-CT/MRI done as part of the standard of practice and standard of care bone scans done within 3 weeks prior to randomization are acceptable.

-- o FDG PET scan, if performed as part of standard of care imaging, can be used as an adjunct to CT/MRI in line with RECIST 1.1 guidelines.
+The field of acquisition should include all areas where bone lesions are present. - CT/MRI done as part of the standard of practice within 3 weeks of randomization and standard-of-care bone scans done within 3 weeks of randomization are acceptable. - o FDG PET scan, if performed as part of standard-of-care imaging, can be used as an adjunct to CT/MRI in line with RECIST 1.1 guidelines.
 If FDG PET/CT scan, the CT component of the scan can be used for tumor measurements only if the site can document that the CT is of identical diagnostic quality to a diagnostic CT.
-(See also Appendix 16.2). - FDG PET/CT or NaF PET/CT scan is acceptable as an alternative to technetium-99m bone scintigraphy if it is the standard of care at the institution, provided the same bone imaging modality is used throughout the study.
+(See also Appendix 16.2). - FDG PET/CT or NaF PET/CT scan is acceptable as an alternative to technetium-99m bone scintigraphy if it is the standard-of-care at the institution, provided the same bone imaging modality is used throughout the study.